jpb/jquery-stopwait/README.md

 ## Usage

-jQuery Stopwait can be attached to a form, button, or anchor and will trigger on submit and on click.
+jQuery Stopwait can be attached to a form, button, or anchor.
+It will trigger on submit for forms, and on click for inputs and anchors.

 You can specifiy the specific elements to disable with the `disableElements` option.
 This will default to `input[type="submit"]`.
 If empty, it will disable the element you attach jQuery Stopwait to.